Xilinx/nanotube/README.md

       apt-get install -y libboost-dev libboost-doc libboost-program-options-dev
       apt-get install -y python-is-python2 libxml2-dev libboost-system-dev

+Note that the python-is-python2 package changes the /usr/bin/python symlink to point to Python2, so it may affect other programs or projects.
+It is required for LLVM to work correctly.

 ### Installing packages on Ubuntu 18.04

 To install the require packages, run these commands as root: